 G3-PLC: The technology is also an international open standard focused on global application.
 The topology of the mesh network is used.
 Compared to PRIME, the data transfer rate is significantly lower down to 35 Kbps (CENELEC) / 128 Kbps (ARIB).

-The advantage of the standard is the ability to establish communication through transformers, transfer IPv6 packets to the Internet, work with various types of equipment, not only with electricity meters.
+The advantage of the standard is the ability to transfer IPv6 packets to the Internet, work with various types of equipment, not only with electricity meters.

 Typical communication range when using PLC (without relaying) is about 100 m, maximum – 400 m.
 The communication range depends on the quality of the electrical network (presence of twists, multiple adhesions, etc.) and the presence of interference.
 The communication range is practically independent of the communication technology used.
 The shorter range is provided by old systems, the longer range is provided only by systems operating in a non-standard (forbidden) frequency range or with an excess of the permitted power.